Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenage drivers are expensive to insure, possibly costing $416 a month if they have full coverage
+- Teens are charged the highest prices, with the cost nearing $416 per month if they have full coverage

-- Higher risk drivers with reckless driving or DUI convictions pay on average $1,520 more every year for auto insurance
+- Drivers with DUI or reckless driving convictions may pay on average $1,520 more every year for HR-V insurance

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.